bioboxes/bbx-base/README.md

-# Simple biobox base image for Docker
+# A simple biobox base image for Docker

 ## Description